The ‘special one’ — Hifiman’s new mid-fi benchmark

 The earcups shown together with the headband open give a good sense of the scale and geometry of the headphone:

-The earpads are generously sized, with good ear-to-driver clearance that helps both comfort and the headphone’s spatial presentation:
+The earpads are generously sized, with good ear-to-driver clearance, and a nice material was used that helps with the comfort: headphone-earcup-grille-closeup.jpg

 After extended daily sessions over three months, this is one of the more comfortable open-back planars I have spent serious time with.